brettchalupa/learn_ruby_with_specs-solutions/README.md

 ### RSpec Style

 There are some potentially contentious decisions for style when it comes to the RSpec found in this project.
 They are generally made with intention though.

-#### `subject` and `described_class`

-In order to make the code easier to change and refactor, the code sometimes uses RSpec's `subject` to easily call out to the object under test, typically an instantiated `described_class` instead of repeating the class throughout.
-I've found that DRYing up the instance under tests initialization makes it less likely to mess it up or use the wrong class when you only do it once.
-Plus it's easier to change then.

 #### Multiple expectations even in unit tests